LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

 To log on JetStream you need to have either a `Globus <https://www.globus.org/>`_ account, an `XSEDE <https://portal.xsede.org/my-xsede#/guest>`_ account or for your institution to have access to XSEDE (you can check this by searching for your institution name from the drop down menu in JetStream's login page).

 .. note::
-   The StarBlast implementation consists of one Master instance that will serve as the front-end for all users and one or more Worker instances that connect to the master and execute the BLAST jobs.
+   When creating a JetStream account, you will be asked for specific documentation (e.g. how many instances you require and the reason for such).

-You will need to launch a Master instance that will host sequenceServer front-end and one or more Worker instances as needed to distribute the BLAST jobs.
+You will need to launch a Master instance that will host SequenceServer front-end and one or more Worker instances as needed to distribute the BLAST jobs.

 Both the Master and Worker Virtual Machine instances use Docker containers to run SequenceServer and connect Workers.